 As a basic example, these are some common MERV ratings and how they connect to efficiencies.
 This is only a guide, so don’t forget to read the filter manufacturers’ information when shopping for specific filters.

 Pleated, Media panel, Cube

 Be Careful About High MERV Ratings

 A safe bet for most systems would be a MERV 6-8.
 A higher MERV filter should be used based upon the advice of your Strogen's Service Experts representative to verify your system has the capability of moving the correct quantity of air through higher efficiency filters.
 You probably do not want to give up energy-efficiency for filter efficiency; you want a balance of the two.
-However, if your family deals with allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.
+However, if your family suffers from allergies or respiratory problems and the situation necessitates a high MERV rated air filter, consider a whole-home air filtration solution that will achieve your energy and filter efficiency needs.

-Filtration has changed considerably over the past ten years.
+Filtration has changed greatly over the past few years.
 In the beginning, home air filters were used in the furnace or air handler only to protect the comfort equipment itself.
 But (in the words of Bob Dylan) the times they are a changing.
 Rochester area homeowners expect their air filter to save kids from a a growing list of harmful pollutants, dust mites, and even prevent the need for dusting.
 Dare to dream!